Opinion | Unity Is Impossible Without Accountability

 Unity Is Impossible Without Accountability

-President Joseph R. Biden Jr. took the oath of office shortly before noon Eastern time on Wednesday, and in his low-key manner ended an era in which the evil in the U.S. government could not be underestimated, and started a new one that promises to be better.
+President Joseph R. Biden Jr. took the oath of office shortly before noon Eastern time on Wednesday, and in his low-key manner ended an era in which the evil in the U.S. government could not be overestimated, and started a new one that promises to be better.

 It’s now up to Biden and his incoming team to make sure they use their powers for good.
 Simply not being a mendacious and corrupt would-be autocrat is an awfully low bar to reach.
 The times call for inspired leadership and an aggressive platform of reform.